What Port Does SMTP Use?

 SMTP or Simple Mail Transfer Protocol is an internet protocol that is responsible for the delivery of email.
 This protocol uses SMTP servers that communicate with one another to send an email from a sender to a recipient.
 Typically this communication of SMTP servers will happen over port 25.
 Port 25 is the standard channel used to transmit email communication.
 Unfortunately, because port 25 is the default channel for email delivery, it is often abused by people with malicious intent.
-Because of this, many mailbox providers like MSN, Verizon, and others have decided to block port 25 all together.
+Because of this, many Internet Service Providers like Comcast, Verizon, and others have decided to block port 25 all together.

 Why is Port 25 Blocked?

 As mentioned, port 25 is the default communication channel used to send email.
-Because it is standardized, it has a number of vulnerabilities that have caused major internet service providers to block its usage.
-Lets say a hacker gets in to someones computer and takes over its functionality.
+Because it is standardized, it has a tendency to be abused which has caused major internet service providers to block its usage.
+Let’s say a hacker gets in to someones computer and takes over its functionality.
 That bad actor can easily use port 25 to blast out thousands of malicious spam or phishing emails through the victims device.
-This vulnerability has been exploited enough for internet service providers to take action against it.
-Since there isn’t much they will do to improve the security of port 25 itself, they block it, leaving customers to seek alternative options.
-So what can a bulk email sender do if port 25 is blocked?
+This was occurring frequently enough for internet service providers to take action against it.
+Plus, personal computers and devices are not systems expected to perform email delivery.
+Since there isn’t much they can do to improve the security of the devices used by their customers, they block the port, leaving customers to seek alternative options.
+So what can you do if port 25 is blocked?

 What to do if Port 25 is Blocked?